 Turbo Puts\[Fair\ Value = Knockout\ Price - Spot\ Price + Spot\ Price * Time-to-expiry * Funding\ Rate\]

 where, Funding Rate is the implied cost of carry for a long position.
 Funding Rate is not directly observable, but can be imputed from the prices that are seen in the order book.

 Further note that the smaller the distance between Underlying Index Price and Knockout Price, the lower is the fair value of a Turbo option.

 Turbo options are marked at the absolute value of the difference between price of the underlying and the Knockout Price\[Mark\ Price = absolute (Underlying\ asset\ price - Knockout\ Price)\]

-It is worth nothing that for Turbo call options, Underling asset price must always stay above the Knockout Price.
+It is worth noting that for Turbo call options, Underlying asset price must always stay above the Knockout Price.
 This is because a Turbo call option expires instantly when the Underlying asset price goes below the Knockout Price.

 Conversely, for Turbo put options, the Underlying asset price must always stay below the Knockout Price, as these options expire when Underlying asset price goes above the Knockout Price.